 – Some of these cameras have exchangeable lenses, which can be good for quality, but bad for size and weight.

-4. Digital SLR cameras (Product Examples): These are the high-end photographers’ cameras.
+These are the high-end photographers’ cameras.
 You are able to exchange lenses, which is a serious benefit to people interested in photography.
 The imaging sensors of DSLR cameras generally can produce cleaner output in all situations compared to Digicams due to the physical size difference between the two.
 Even the lens that comes as a kit with DSLR cameras is probably higher quality than most Digicam lenses, but generally not as much zoom range.
-Buying a DSLR and only using the kit lens is a disservice, as quality lenses can improve your photos’ quality, contrast, and nice background blur more than anything.
+Buying a DSLR and only using the kit lens is a disservice, as quality lenses can improve your photos’ quality, contrast, and nice background blur more than anything (Edit: not to say the kit lens is bad.
+They work just fine.)
 Be prepared to spend a large amount of money on quality lenses though, even much more than the cost of the camera body depending on what type of lens you are interested in.

 Major DSLR benefits: